 Hi, I'm James ManG

-I am a fourth-year Astronomy graduate student and NSF Graduate Research Fellow at the University of Texas at Austin working with Prof. Caroline Morley.
+I am a fifth-year Astronomy graduate student and NSF Graduate Research Fellow at the University of Texas at Austin working with Prof. Caroline Morley.
 I'm interested in the characterization of exoplanet atmospheres to deepen our understanding of these distant worlds.

 ABOUT ME